Relationship between haptotaxis and chemotaxis in cell dynamics: Assumptions and main results

 as $m$ tends to infinity. \end{theorem}

 One of the key aspects of this work is that the given $W$ can be expressed as a linear combination of fundamental solutions.
-We consider the fundamental solutions $w_j$ to the following problem with the periodic boundary condition:
+We consider the Green functions $w_j$ of the following problem with the periodic boundary condition:

 Here, $\delta$ denotes the Dirac delta function.
 With this notation, we establish the following result.